alkindli/alkindli/README.md

 ----------------

 Not capturing the gateway of currency.
+Tax between real broker and entry distance.